Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Risk-averse contextual optimization in reproducing kernel Hilbert space

-Note also that our convergence results are fundamentally based on the Cram\'{e}r’s large deviation theorem whereas the results in \cite{bertsimas2022data,bazier2020generalization} are derived by virtue of the McDiarmid's inequality.
-The latter requires boundedness of the cost function or boundedness of the support set of the underlying random variables.
-For instance, condition 4 in \cite[Proposition 4]{bertsimas2022data} stipulates that there exists a constant $C_0\geq 0$ such that $c(0,y)\leq C_0/2$ and $c(z,y)\geq -C_0/2$, for all $y\in \mathcal{Y}$ and $z$.
-In \cite[Assumption 1,2]{bazier2020generalization}, the supports sets $X$ and $Y$ are explicitly assumed to be bounded.
+Note also that our convergence results are fundamentally based on the Cram\'{e}r’s large deviation theorem, whereas the results in \cite{bazier2020generalization,bertsimas2022data} are derived by virtue of McDiarmid's inequality.
+The latter requires the boundedness of the cost function or the boundedness of the support set of the underlying random variables.
+For instance, condition 4 in Proposition 4 in \cite{bertsimas2022data} stipulates that there exists a constant $C_0\geq 0$ such that $c(0,y)\leq C_0/2$ and $c(z,y)\geq -C_0/2$, for all $y\in \mathcal{Y}$ and $z$.
+In Assumption 1,2 in \cite{bazier2020generalization}, the support sets $X$ and $Y$ are explicitly assumed to be bounded.
 In our convergence results, we have replaced these conditions with some weaker or more verifiable conditions such as Assumption $\ref{assump:saa-convergence-unbounded}$ (a)-(b).

-\subsection{Optimality of SAA Solution in RKHS with Universal Kernel}
+\subsection{Optimality of SAA solution in RKHS with universal kernel}